-- When reading speed is exceeded, dialogue should be truncated without sacrificing or altering its intended meaning. - Non-essential dialogue should generally be truncated first (verbal hedgers such as ""sai," "guarda" or "capisci" for example). - Conversely, subtitles should not add or rewrite dialogue for clarity. - Do not title short stand-alone utterances/exclamations such as "wow", "ah", "eh".
-These can be titled when part of a larger sentence.
-Longer ones such as "accidenti", "peccato" should be reflected in the subtitles.
+- When reading speed is exceeded, dialogue should be truncated without sacrificing or altering its intended meaning. - Non-essential dialogue should generally be truncated first (verbal hedgers such as "sai," "guarda" or "capisci", for example). - · Conversely, subtitles should not add or rewrite dialogue for clarity. - SDH files should include, when possible, stand-alone utterances/ exclamations such as "wow", "ah", "eh".